 1. Use By Counsel During Closing

-The use of blackboards/large charts at trial in explanation and specification is generally approved and is subject to discretionary supervision of the trial court.
+The Court generally approves the usage of blackboards/large charts at trial in explanation and specification.
+Moreover, the Court is subject to discretionary supervision of the trial court.
 In using a blackboard/large chart for purposes of argument, “anything which counsel has the right

 to argue as a legitimate interpretation of or inference from the evidence, he is free, within the discretionary control of the trial court to write upon the blackboard[/large chart].”
 Cross v.
 Robert Lamb, 60 N.J.Super.
 53,74-75 (App.
 Div.
 1960).
 “Conversely, what counsel may not argue, he may not write on the board.”
 Id.
 For example, specific figures equating pain and suffering with specific amounts of money may not be written on any sort of graphic aid, for purposes of argument to the jury.
 See Id.; see also DeHanes, supra, 158 N.J. at 97 (“The value of pain and suffering is simply beyond the reach of science.”).